-A student who achieves phase 6 for Dutch and phase 5 for English early in the MYP could progress to a language and literature course in the same language in year 4 and 5.
-In most cases, students should follow Language and Literature for MYP4 and MYP5 to take part in the e-assessment for the subject.
-In this case, the students would be eligible for an IB MYP bilingual certificate by taking two on-screen examinations in language and literature.
+A student who achieves phase 6 early in the MYP (year 1-3) could progress to a language and literature course in the same language in year 4 and 5.
+In this case, the students would be eligible for an IB MYP bilingual certificate by taking two onscreen examinations in language and literature.